 Luke found a really cool spot in Idaho, it was a Birds of Prey Wilderness Sanctuary.
 We drove through it and were awed by its scenery, but weren’t so awed by the 95-degree temperatures in the area.
 This place also lacked shade and had a no fire policy, so we decided to change course and find a new place.
 Part of this journey is about learning to be flexible and okay when things don’t work, so it was good to be able to make an on the fly plan B. We had a sort of destination in mind for this trip so we had to find somewhere that was still on the way.
-On our trusty campsite app we found a forest road we could turn off on, so we drove an additional two hours and made our way there.
+Usingour trusty campsite app, we found a forest road we could turn off, so we drove an additional two hours and made our way there.
 It was kind of a weird drive up the mountain with alot of private property signs and just a steep cliff heading to the top.
 After we got through the signs and passed the cows, we decided to park and walk to see if there was any clearing at all.
 A short walk later, we saw a mobile home around the corner.
 We walked up and asked if we could share the clearing with them and they gave us the thumbs-up.
 We quickly set up camp and got our dinner underway.
 Luke and I started talking over dinner and were both having an “I dunno about this whole thing” conversation.
-Brooke had noticed Luke’s change in demeanor the few days prior and was glad they could talk about it.
-For any of you who don’t know it took Luke years to get Brooke to this point, so to hear that he wasn’t “loving it” was a struggle for her.
-She couldn’t say there weren’t days she didn’t agree.
-Brooke has felt such peace about this trip and is determined to stick it out.
-As the conversation continued, they both realized something … the motel nights were actually hurting us.
+I had noticed Luke’s change in demeanor the few days prior and was glad they could talk about it.
+For any of you who don’t know, it took Luke years to get me even okay with the idea of this roadtrip, so to hear that he wasn’t “loving it” was a struggle for me.
+I couldn’t say there weren’t days I didn’t agree.
+But I felt such peace about this trip and am determined to stick it out.
+As the conversation continued, we both realized something … the motel nights were actually hurting us.
 We’d get to a motel, lay in a comfy bed, have A/C, sit with our internet and TV just like we did at home… it was back to the old routine.
 That one night completely took us out of where we are and why we are doing this.
 We agreed that the motel nights needed to go away, at least for a few weeks and see if it helps.
 Our budget also thanked us.

 We went to bed that night more peaceful than we had been.
 That talk renewed both of us and brought us closer together.
 We had such a fun time the next day making coffee, breakfast, playing games and chatting with our neighbors before they headed out.
 It was a family of three from Canada and the “third” one was a 6-year-old named Ericson.
 They had been pretty much full time on the road for two years.
 We learned about how Ericson goes to school anywhere he is and they also teach him while on the road as well.
 They spend summers with their community in Edmonton but still live in their mobile home.
-In the winters they find an apartment in the south where they stay for the three months.
+In the winters they find an apartment in the south until it warms up again.
 Seeing this little boy so excited about walking through the woods or handing us his “business” card to stay in touch also helped us find a renewed joy.
 We really want kids and it’s been great seeing kids who are thriving in this lifestyle.

 Luke wanted to go on a hike because he saw a path that led down into the forest.
 We grabbed some large sticks we found to use as hiking sticks and started walking.
-Two things here.
-One, there was a path for about ten seconds.
-Remember the last post about Brooke struggling hiking?
+Two things about this hike: One, there was a path for about ten seconds.
+Remember the last post about me struggling hiking?
 Insert that copy here.
-The top picture of this post represents this hike, but similarly to pushing through on this adventure, she went.
-Two, there were these plants and we have no idea what they were but they seemed like they were made of Velcro.
+The top picture of this post represents this hike, but similarly to pushing through on that adventure, I went.
+Two, there were these terrible plants and we have no idea what they were but they seemed like they were made of Velcro.
 The dogs were covered!
 It’s a little hard to tell in the photo, but poor Shoester hated us after the hike.